How much longer can you run from yourself?

 Synopsis (with spoilers)

 Kalim, a songwriter living in Marseille, has spent fifteen years burying the trauma of a car crash that killed his grandparents and the emotional abuse from his homophobic father.
-When his estranged father suffers a heart attack and still refuses to speak to him, the buried grief surfaces—manifesting as nightmares, out-of-body experiences, and a ghostly woman with a flickering lamp who begins to stalk him everywhere.
+When his estranged father suffers a heart attack and still refuses to speak to him, the buried grief surfaces, manifesting as nightmares, out-of-body experiences, and a ghostly woman with a flickering lamp who begins to stalk him everywhere.

-At night, Kalim astral projects again and is led towards the ghostly woman on the beach.
-She leads him to a truth he's been running from: the only way to stop drowning is to face what's been buried.
-On the night of the crescent moon, she guides him to a decrepit version of his younger self.
-Kalim kneels in the sand, and confronts his past self.
-The boy dissolves into him.
+That night, Kalim astral projects to the beach.
+The ghostly woman is waiting, her lamp glowing against the darkness.
+She speaks to him in Arabic, guiding him to a truth he's been running from: the only way to stop drowning is to face what's been buried.
+She leads him to a decrepit version of his fifteen-year-old self.
+Kalim kneels in the sand and holds him.

+The boy dissolves into him, not destroyed, but integrated.
 The woman vanishes.
 Kalim returns to bed, wraps his arms around his sleeping boyfriend, and for the first time in fifteen years, drifts into a dreamless sleep, freed from the chains of the past.